jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

         # Additional dictionary keys created upon data cleanse in pipelines.py.
         # These were added fields because I created them later in the pipelines file,
         # and they were not collected in the initial scrape using my spider.
-        # For example, the rental attributes actually contain data on bedrooms, bathrooms,
+        # For example, the rental attributes (above) actually contain data on bedrooms,
-        # and sqft, but it was easier for me to scrape all that data in one chunk and
+        # bathrooms, and sqft, but it was easier for me to scrape all that data in one chunk
-        # separate the code I used to clean up that data in my pipelines.py file.
+        # and separate the code used clean up that data into my pipelines.py file.
         bedrooms = scrapy.Field()
         bathrooms = scrapy.Field()
         sqft = scrapy.Field()